 To import core data, or any sparse, irregularly depth spaced data into GeolOil, the user needs to create a plain ASCII text file with two columns: The first column must be the source measured depth (MD) at which the property was measured or came from, and the second column must be the property value or its signal for such depth.

 In order to recognize the curves's proper mnemonic, units, curve-API, and description fields, the user must provide them into the text file with a correct header.
 The hash sign "#" is used to put non numerical information or commented data.

 The file must has the extension _gcurve.txt so GeolOil could load the information and merge it as a new appended curve to the current LAS file under edition.
 Here follows an example of lab core porosity data saved on a file called "core_porosity_gcurve.txt"

-The figure below shows the Curves Section TAB, and the buttons Import Curve and Export Curve needed to handle core data.
+The Curves Section TAB, and the buttons Import Curve and Export Curve needed to handle core data.